Rei-ath/noctics/README.md

 Notes:
 - Central remains provider-agnostic: set `CENTRAL_LLM_URL` and `CENTRAL_LLM_MODEL` to point at any OpenAI-like endpoint or Ollama `/api/generate`.
 - Dev mode uses `memory/system_prompt.dev.txt`; normal runs use `memory/system_prompt.txt`.
+- Persona overrides live in `config/persona.overrides.json` (or any path referenced by `CENTRAL_PERSONA_FILE`).
+Track reusable tweaks in version control if they are safe to publish.